benbjohnson/litestream.io/content/guides/systemd.md

 ## Further reading

 You now have a production-ready replication setup using SQLite and Litestream.
-Please see the [How-To Guides](/guides) and [Reference](/reference) sections for more details about how to configure and run Litestream.
+Please see the [Reference](/reference) section for more configuration options.